 Like all living creatures, beneficial insects have a basic need for water, food, and shelter.
 By providing these things, your garden will become an inviting home for them.

 A diversity of plants will attract a wide range of insects.
-Many beneficials appear in the garden before the pests do and need alternative food sources such as pollen and nectar if they are to stick around.
+Many beneficials appear in the garden before the pests do, and they need alternative food sources such as pollen and nectar if they are to stick around.

 Remember that if you resort to using chemical pesticides to control insects, you will often kill good and bad bugs alike.
 Even the so-called “natural” pesticides like pyrethrum and rotenone will kill many beneficial insects.